Stuart Liddell: Solo Prizes

 He is known for his fast playing and innovative arrangements of piping standards.

+In October 2025, he became the first pipe major ever to hold the Glenfiddich Championship and the World Pipe Band Championship simultaneously.

 Recordings

 In 2007, Liddell released his first solo recording, Inveroran.
 He has also appeared on several recordings of Simon Fraser University Pipe Band, with solo tracks on many discs, including: